-- County Council in respect of their provision of Destination Data and their Transition Team in provided specialised support for a targeted group of students. - University of East Anglia NEACO provision for years 9-13. - As an Opportunity Area we are allocated an Enterprise Co-ordinator and Enterprise Advisor who we work with in conjunction with local employers to ensure that our students achieve the expected employer engagement. - o The Skills Service provide a brokerage role between businesses, education and training providers in order to facilitate student experiences.

-- Further and Higher education providers in order to explore student's aspirations when leaving DMA and providing up to date information of their offer, as well as off site experiences and taster days. - o Training providers who can offer specialist information to students ie. Futures First, Form the Future and Young Enterprise. - o Local companies and businesses - o The local Job Centre in order to provide LMI information and support
+- County Council in respect of their provision of Destination Data and their Transition Team in provided specialised support for a targeted group of students. - As an Opportunity Area we are allocated an Enterprise Co-ordinator and Enterprise Advisor who we work with in conjunction with local employers to ensure that our students achieve the expected employer engagement. - The Skills Service provide a brokerage role between businesses, education and training providers in order to facilitate student experiences. - Further and Higher education providers in order to explore student's aspirations when leaving DMA and providing up to date information of their offer, as well as off site experiences and taster days. - Training providers who can offer specialist information to students ie. Futures First, Form the Future and Young Enterprise. - Local companies and businesses - o Unifrog - o The local Job Centre in order to provide LMI information and support